dd32/td-gh-ex/readme.md

 ![Customizr - Free Wordpress Theme](/screenshot.png)

-*Design your website live from the WP customizer screen : choose your favorite color skin, upload a logo, set up your social profiles, select your front page slider and blocks, set up the layout options (you can even play with the CSS live).
-Done!
+*Just enjoy designing your website live from the WP customizer screen.
+Choose your options  : skin, logo, social profiles, slider, layout, featured blocks... you can even customize your css live.
+And this is it!
 The clean and fully responsive design can be used for any type of website: corporate, portfolio, business, blog, landing page, etc. The theme also includes a responsive slider generator (with call to action text and button) to make your pages or posts look beautiful.
 Customizr is built with HTML5 and CSS3 upon the Twitter Bootstrap framework.*

 # Installation